Janet Dudley-Eshbach

 Janet Dudley-Eshbach, Ph.D. became president of Salisbury University in Salisbury, Maryland in June 2000.
 She is the eighth president and the first woman to hold that office in the seventy-five year history of the university.
 In 2005, she was named one of Maryland's Top 100 Women in 2005 by the Maryland Daily Record.
+She retired in June 2018.

 Education

 Dudley-Eshbach has an undergraduate degree in Spanish and Latin American studies from Indiana University, where she was a Phi Beta Kappa scholar, and holds a doctorate in Hispanic literature from El Colegio de México.

 Professional career

 Before joining Salisbury, Dudley-Eshbach served four years as President of Fairmont State College in West Virginia, where she was also the first woman to hold the office of President at any public four-year college in the state's history.
 She spent eight years at the State University of New York at Potsdam, serving the roles of Professor of Spanish and Latin American studies, Chair of the Department of Modern Languages, Associate Vice President for Academic Affairs, and Dean of the School of Liberal Arts, before being appointed Provost in 1993.
 She was a full-time faculty member for ten years at Goucher College and Allegheny College.
 Her professional expertise is in international education, student recruitment, institutional marketing, fundraising, and shared governance, among other areas.